gaillota/Sondages/README.md

 An application you can use during a stage presentation

 ## Features
-This application has 3 types of user :
+This application has 3 types of users :
-* A public user (aka the audience)
+* A public user (the audience)
-* A moderator (usually in backstage, monitoring)
+* A moderator (usually in the backstage, monitoring)
 * The speaker

 Each user has his own dedicated screen